 There were several 11.5"-tall falcon props made for use in the film.
 Some were cast of plastic resin, some of lead.
-Only two 45-lb. lead falcons and two 5-lb., 5.4-oz. resin falcons are verified to be in existence nowadays.
+Only two 45-lb. lead falcons and two 5-lb., 5.4-oz. resin falcons are verified to be in existence.
 One lead falcon has been displayed for years at various venues.
-The second, which was marred at the end of the movie by Sydney Greenstreet, was a gift to William Conrad by studio chief Jack L. Warner.
+The second, which was accidentally damaged at the end of the movie by Humphrey Bogart, was a gift to William Conrad by studio chief Jack L. Warner.
 It was auctioned in December 1994, nine months after Conrad's death, for $398,500 to Ronald Winston of Harry Winston, Inc. At that time it was the highest price ever paid for a movie prop.
 It was used to model a ten-pound gold replica displayed at The 69th Annual Academy Awards (1997).
-The replica has Burmese ruby eyes, interchangeable claws (one set of gold, one set of coral) and holds a platinum chain in its beak with a 42.98 carat flawless diamond at the end.
+The replica has Burmese ruby eyes, interchangeable claws (one set of gold, one set of coral) and holds a platinum chain in its beak with a 42.98-carat flawless diamond at the end.
 It's valued at over $8 million.
 The lead and resin falcons are valued in excess of $2 million--coincidentally the value placed on the "real" Maltese Falcon by Kasper Gutman.

 Contrary to popular opinion, "It's the stuff that dreams are made of", spoken by Humphrey Bogart, is not the last line in the picture.
 Immediately after Bogart says that, Ward Bond, playing a detective, says, "Huh?" making that the last line in the picture.

-The revolver used to shoot Miles is almost correctly identified by Sam as a Webley-Fosbery; he erroneously identifies the gun and mispronounces the name (as "Foresby"), saying, "It's a Webley-Foresby .45 automatic, eight-shot.
+At around eight minutes the revolver used to shoot Miles is almost correctly identified by Sam as a Webley-Fosbery; he erroneously identifies the gun and mispronounces the name (as "Foresby"), saying, "It's a Webley-Foresby .45 automatic, eight-shot.
 They don't make 'em anymore."
-While the .38-cbl. did have an eight-round capacity, the .455-cal. (not .45-cal.) did not.
+While the .38-cal. did have an eight-round capacity, the .455-cal. (not .45-cal.) did not.
 Also, though some .455 Webleys were modified to fire the more common .45 ACP cartridge by use of half-moon clips, unless specially modified on an individual basis, there was never a .45-cal. eight-shot Webley-Fosbery Automatic Revolver.
-In the original Dashiell Hammett novel the gun is correctly identified as a "Thirty-eight, eight shot".
+In the original Dashiell Hammett novel the gun is correctly identified as a "thirty-eight, eight shot".
 All Sam says about it is, "They don't make 'em anymore."